wazuh/wazuh-qa/docs/DocGenerator/README.md

 isn´t a description for them.

 ### Output
-The parsed and filtered documentation information will be dumped in the Output folder defined by configuration.
+The parsed and filtered documentation information will be added to the Output folder defined by configuration.

 Each test file will generate a JSON and a YAML file with the documentation information.
 Each of these files contains a structure with the module description and every test function in the module.
 Each test function